16 Helpful Resources for Veterans Looking to Start a Business

 In addition to financing difficulties, veterans also have to adjust to life as a civilian and a business owner.

 “The Army is a world of its own,” says Barbara Kent, who co-owns Birdy Boutique and had to make the shift herself.

 So which veteran business resources should you use?

 The military lifestyle may foster valuable skills, but transitioning from veteran to veteran business owner is still tricky.
 That’s why it’s important to take advantage of resources designed to help veteran entrepreneurs succeed.

 The first step for any veteran-owned business?
 Registering with the Vets First Verification Program, run by the Department of Veterans Affairs (VA).
 Click on the “Start Verification” link right below the fourth paragraph.

 Once you’ve registered, you’ll be able to compete for VA “set-aside” contracts.
 This is when a small business performs work for the government, often doing research or manufacturing of a specific product.

 This process can be a little tricky, but the VA has a blog post that can help you get started.

 Consider also registering with the National Veteran-Owned Business Association and the National Veteran Business Development Council.
-Both of these organizations host events, classes and conferences—like the Business Beyond the Battlefield conference—specifically designed to support and encourage veteran entrepreneurs.

 2. Educational resources